withastro/astro.build/src/pages/blog/netlify-edge-functions.md

 ## Partnerships

 Netlify was Astro’s launch partner for SSR.
-Even within the short time since that announcement, we have seen tremendous support from other hosting platforms:
+Even within the short time since that announcement, we have seen tremendous support from other hosting platforms with adapters either already been built or in the works.

-- [Begin](https://begin.com/) [announced support](https://blog.begin.com/posts/2022-04-15-astro-ssr-lambda-with-architect) for Astro on AWS Lambda through the [Architect framework](https://arc.codes/docs/en/get-started/quickstart).
-- A [Vercel adapter](https://github.com/withastro/astro/tree/main/packages/integrations/vercel) was added as a core integration through community contributions.
-- Serverless Cloud announced their own [adapter](https://github.com/serverless/cloud/tree/main/templates/astro-ssr).
-- A Deno (including [Deno Deploy](https://deno.com/deploy)) [adapter](https://github.com/withastro/astro/tree/main/packages/integrations/deno) was added to core.

-With several other big hosts having adapters in the works.
 If you’d like to build an adapter for another platform, swing by our [Discord channel](https://discord.com/channels/830184174198718474/852168748353060875) and we’d be happy to help you along!